hawley-jeffrey-bah/payment-accuracy/website/pages/agencies/SSA/2024.md

   '
 detail_pcp12_1: '1.0'
+detail_pcp14: The most recent Office of the Inspector General (OIG) Payment Integrity Information Act of 2019 (PIIA) annual compliance audit was for fiscal year (FY) 2023.
+In FY 2023, we had two programs reporting estimates above the statutory threshold, our Old-Age and Survivors, Disability Insurance (OASDI) and Supplemental Security Income (SSI) programs.
+In the FY 2023 compliance audit, the Social Security OIG concluded the agency was compliant with nine PIIA reporting requirements, but we did not comply with one PIIA reporting requirement to demonstrate improvements to payment integrity or reach a tolerable improper payment and unknown payment rate for the OASDI and SSI programs.
+The FY 2023 compliance audit report stated, “While SSA has made progress implementing corrective actions to address improper payments, it still has work to do.”
+The FY 2023 compliance audit report included the following recommendation, “We recommend SSA finalize the IP [improper payments] alignment strategy for OASDI computations overpayment deficiency dollars.”
 detail_raa8: 'No'
 detail_raa9: 'Our fiscal year (FY) 2024 improper payment risk assessment of FY 2023 administrative payments included a review of Payroll and Benefits, State Disability